dborncamp/ScienceSaturday/ScienceSaturday02/README.md

 #### Results

+`mean_scores.py` plots the mean scores.

 `Individual_scores.ipynb` contains the the scores by individual.
+Because this is an interactive plot, it needs to be run in a Jupyter notebook.

+`InitialBeer.ipynb` makes a box plot of the results.
+Because this is an interactive plot, it needs to be run in a Jupyter notebook.